 - Encourage managers to hold 1:1 meetings and career development conversations with all their team members, not just the high or low performers.

 When a manager spends too little time managing and communicating

 - Make sure to show that the organization values management.
 Recognize and celebrate great managers and hold them up as role models and teachers.

 Humanity in HR

-- Compassion: It is your ability and desire to assist someone emotionally when needed.
+- Compassion: It is your ability and desires to assist someone emotionally when needed.
 Compassion builds strong relationships.
 But too much of it – critics and hard talks become painful.

-- Curiosity: And the final component is curiosity.
+- Curiosity: The final component is curiosity.
 Real one.
 You can’t fake it much.
 People feel it.